teslakitty/catnipcove/README.md

 # catnipcove
-catnipcove is a movie site for all things
+catnipcove is a video site for all things for all catmeow city and cat news